-HSBC Bank Australia Limited is a subsidiary of The Hong Kong and Shanghai Banking Corporation Limited (HBAP) which in turn is a subsidiary of HSBC Holdings plc ("the Group") and subject to the Remuneration Rules of the Group's lead regulator, the UK Prudential Regulation Authority ("PRA").
+HSBC Bank Australia Limited is a subsidiary of The Hongkong and Shanghai Banking Corporation Limited (HBAP) which in turn is a subsidiary of HSBC Holdings plc (the Group) and subject to the Remuneration Rules of the Group's lead regulator, the PRA.

-The HSBC Group Remuneration Committee ("RemCo") is responsible for setting the principles, parameters and governance framework for the Group remuneration policy applicable to all Group employees.
-The RemCo is tasked with the responsibility and authority to approve all remuneration matters, including the terms of variable pay plans, other long term incentive plans and individual remuneration packages of:
+The HSBC Group Remuneration Committee (RemCo) is responsible for setting the principles, parameters and governance framework for the Group remuneration policy applicable to all Group employees.
+The RemCo is responsible for the oversight of matters related to remuneration impacting the Group and its subsidiaries, in particular: